mehedirm6244/sysfex/README.md

 ## Sysfex
-Another system information tool <b>for linux-based systems</b> mostly written in C++ (mostly because some bash functions are used inside the program).<br>
+Another [neofetch](https://github.com/dylanaraps/neofetch)-like system information fetching tool <b>for linux-based systems</b> mostly written in C++ (mostly because some bash functions are used inside the program).
 I've made this thing as a hobby project, and it's still in develpoment, so bugs are to be expected.
-Feel free to report a bug.
+If you find one, please report it.
 Suggestions are highly appreciated.
+Your contribution will help this project become stronger

 ![](https://raw.githubusercontent.com/mebesus/sysfex/main/ss.png)

+Font-icons are disabled by default from [this commit](https://github.com/mebesus/sysfex/commit/17655c2b724344be16fd31e28c40595b054bef88).
+If you wish to use it, edit the config file for sysfex on ``/opt/sysfex/config`` or use ``sysfex --icons 1`` command.

 ## Installation
 g++ is used in the installation script for compiling this program.
 To install this program, simply